JuliaEnergy/PowerDynamics.jl/docs/src/julia_workflow.md

 You now have the full picture: a working Julia setup ([Part I](@ref julia-setup)), an understanding of environments and `Pkg` ([Part II](@ref env-management)), and a structure for organizing real research code (this part).
 From here:

 - The [Modern Julia Workflows blog](https://modernjuliaworkflows.org/) covers many topics adjacent to what's here — testing, CI, profiling, debugging.
 - The [Pkg.jl documentation](https://pkgdocs.julialang.org/) is excellent when you need depth on a specific Pkg feature.
-Specific, notably and quite recent features of Pkg are the [`[sources]`-sections](https://pkgdocs.julialang.org/v1/toml-files/#The-%5Bsources%5D-section) and the [`[workspace]`-section](https://pkgdocs.julialang.org/v1/toml-files/#Workspaces) and how you might [use those features across you pacakge](https://discourse.julialang.org/t/how-to-use-workspaces-to-test/133670/16).
+Specific, notably and quite recent features of Pkg are the [`[sources]`-sections](https://pkgdocs.julialang.org/v1/toml-files/#The-%5Bsources%5D-section) and the [`[workspace]`-section](https://pkgdocs.julialang.org/v1/toml-files/#Workspaces) and how you might [use those features across your packages](https://discourse.julialang.org/t/how-to-use-workspaces-to-test/133670/16).
-- Check out how to run you tests automaticially in CI with GitHub actions.
+- Check out how to run your tests automatically in CI with GitHub actions.
 - Check out [`Documenter.jl`](https://juliadocs.github.io/Documenter.jl/stable/) for how to write documentation for your package and publish it online.